Kasson, Minnesota: Historic 1918 Kasson Public School

-In February 2011 the LBC announced that they had met with Deb Parrott of the engineering and architecture firm Widseth, Smith, Nolting and Associates.
-Parrott, who has experience with library design, was asked to prepare three library design proposals for the historic school, as follows: 1) total rehabilitation of the 1918 school building, 2) a partial or modified rehabilitation of the school building and 3) a completely new structure on the general footprint of the existing building (after demolition of the 1918 school).
+In February 2011, the LBC announced that it had met with Deb Parrott of the engineering and architecture firm Widseth, Smith, Nolting and Associates.
+Parrott, who has experience with library design, was asked to prepare three library design proposals for the historic school, as follows: total rehabilitation of the 1918 school building; a partial or modified rehabilitation of the school building; and a completely new structure on the existing building's general footprint (after demolition of the 1918 school).
 KARE rejected all three proposals and the building sits vacant to this day.

 Festival

-Kasson is known for its annual Festival in the Park celebration in August, a volunteer-organized weekend with events celebrating the town's heritage and bringing together members of the community.
-The festival began in 1991 and has continued to grow over the years, including traditional events like a parade, a fireworks display, and the "Miss Kasson" ceremony, which was recently changed to "Kasson Ambassador," allowing men to take part.
+Kasson is known for its annual Festival in the Park celebration in August, a volunteer-organized weekend with events celebrating the town's heritage and bringing community members together.
+The festival began in 1991 and has grown over the years, including traditional events like a parade, a fireworks display, and the "Miss Kasson" ceremony, which was recently changed to "Kasson Ambassador", allowing men to take part.
 More recent events include a bellyflop contest, an eating contest, and a musical showcase.
-The festival takes place the second weekend in August every year at the North Park.
+The festival takes place the second weekend in August at the North Park.